tprasadtp/ubuntu-post-install/docs/clioptions.md

 Use LTS as fallback.
 This flag should be used in conjunction with `--fix` Otherwise it will be ignored.
 Instead of using previous Ubuntu release this will use the last LTS release. i.e if you are on `21.04` and `20.04` repositories will be used.
 Please use this with caution as it may not work.
 This has no effect on Debian and its derivatives.

-??? danger "Note for Pre-Release/ development version of Ubuntu/Debian"

-    - If you are using a pre-release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
-    - This flag can be used independent of `--fix`.
-If both are used together then both flags will be applied if the release is upcoming-release.
-    - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.

 ## Purge not required packages